 one full day at a time.

-today i am sharing gorgeous snippets from last years offerings
+today i am sharing endearing snippets from past years offerings

-to reawaken your tender memories and begin collecting them for our
+to reawaken your tender memories and welcome your

 "we seem far away